yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Ritterstraße 12 - 14
 Aufgang 4, Etage 3
 10969 Berlin
+Germany

+*Dark Horse* is an innovation agency based in Berlin which creates user-centered products and services and helps clients to change their structures, processes and minds.
+Their work is based on Design Thinking principles and their own unusual working culture that simultaneously stresses ﬂexibility and connections.
+They design spatial, procedural and social conditions of collaboration in on- and offline settings.
+Guided by their participative design approach, they created spaces and working culture for collaboration in science and creative industry.

+Within the proposed project Dark Horse is going to conduct research on and develop a conceptual framework and design for a physical space that accompanies and complements the online learning platform.
+Their user centered approach and the background in anthropology and interior design allows Lisa Zoth and Patrick Kenzler to understand and translate the requirements of such a space into a practical design concept and the according user culture.
+They will provide an answer to the crucial question of how online collaboration and innovative practice can be initiated, accelerated and fostered through an offline setting.
+Moreover their research will provide insights to the students’ needs that cannot be satisfied merely by the application of ICT but are better addressed with a combination of digital instruments and offline collaboration and training methods.

 *Lisa Zoth* has a background in political science and anthropology.
 She has conducted several projects in regard to the implementation of the Design Thinking Methodology and Culture into companies such as SAP or Deutsche Bahn.
 Her research focus lies on the design of organizational collaboration and implementing innovation processes into traditional structures.
 Lisa Zoth will in this project be mainly involved in the need finding, synthesis and ideation phase of the project and evaluating the collaboration processes among the embedded researchers.

 *Patrick Kenzler* is an architect and interior designer.
 In his research he focusses on the design of spatial concepts for collaboration.
 Patrick Kenzler has conceptualized and designed several collaboration spaces such as for the HPI School of Design Thinking or the Humboldt Lab.
 In this project he will be involved in the needfinding, synthesis and ideation phase and is mainly responsible for the 3D-modeling of the first prototype as well as the furnishing and the fitting-out of the Living Lab.

-*Dark Horse* is an innovation agency based in Berlin which creates user-centered products and services and helps clients to change their structures, processes and minds.
-Their work is based on Design Thinking principles and their own unusual working culture that simultaneously stresses ﬂexibility and connections.
-They design spatial, procedural and social conditions of collaboration in on- and offline settings.
-Guided by their participative design approach, they created spaces and working culture for collaboration in science and creative industry.

-Within the proposed project Dark Horse is going to conduct research on and develop a conceptual framework and design for a physical space that accompanies and complements the online learning platform.
-Their user centered approach and the background in anthropology and interior design allows Lisa Zoth and Patrick Kenzler to understand and translate the requirements of such a space into a practical design concept and the according user culture.
-They will provide an answer to the crucial question of how online collaboration and innovative practice can be initiated, accelerated and fostered through an offline setting.
-Moreover their research will provide insights to the students’ needs that cannot be satisfied merely by the application of ICT but are better addressed with a combination of digital instruments and offline collaboration and training methods.

 *Previous projects or activities*